The Anatomy of A Landing Page – Do This to Get Leads or You’re Doing it Wrong.

 Growing your business means reaching potential customers before they’ve made up their minds.
 Lead generation funnels with highly optimized landing pages solve many of the age-old difficulties of locating, connecting, and doing business with new customers who may not know you even exist.

-Remember: with a lead generation landing page you’re not just asking for someone’s email— that's a low resistance commitment.
-You’re also asking someone to fork over their real name, possibly their phone number, and sometimes even their home address.
-That's quite a bit more personal.
+Remember: with a lead generation landing page, you’re not just asking for someone’s email—that’s a low-resistance commitment.
+You’re also asking someone to provide their real name, possibly their phone number, and sometimes even their home address.
+That’s quite a bit more personal.

-So whatever you’re offering— whether it’s a free quote, a complimentary consultation, or otherwise— your entire customer journey from potential lead through loyal repeat customer better be seamlessly compelling and your followthrough flawless.
+So whatever you’re offering—whether it’s a free quote, a complimentary consultation, or otherwise—your entire customer journey from potential lead to loyal repeat customer better be seamlessly compelling and your follow-through flawless.